 There’s a stairway with 350 steps that lead down to Tzaneria beach, where you'll find a bar* and taverna*.
 This is also the launching point for water taxi rides to Skiathos Town, which is around 10 minutes away.

 - Minimum 4/5 Trip Advisor score

 - Luxury properties

 |Dining options||Breakfast||Lunch||Evening meal||Drinks||Snacks|

 Buffet breakfast, lunch and dinner.
 Selected local-brand alcohol, soft drinks, tea and coffee.
 Snacks at set times.

 Serving up exotic cocktails and a selection of alcoholic and non-alcoholic drinks.

 This place serves up a varied buffet platter for breakfast and dinner.
-It's being refurbished for May 2016, so it'll have a fresh, new look.

 A good-sized pool, framed by sunloungers and parasols.